 You hear the term wellness all the time but do you know what it means?

-The term “wellness” is trending all over social media.
-It’s seen in mainstream news, preached by doctors, and commonly compliments a whole other host of keystone concepts such as health, mindfulness, and nutrition, to name a few.
+Wellness is preached by doctors, and commonly compliments a whole other host of keystone concepts such as health, mindfulness, and nutrition, to name a few.
 We see it in commercials, read about it on food packaging, and can literally find the word plastered everywhere.
 It’s important to know that wellness goes beyond just being a hot buzzword or trend, but it also doesn’t need to be overcomplicated.

 Wellness is defined by the Webster’s Dictionary as: “The quality or state of being in good health especially as an actively sought goal.”
 So wellness is the practice of making choices toward a healthy and fulfilling lifestyle.
 We can get down with that.